-How to Select the Right Typeface for Your Brand
+How to Select the Right Typography for Your Brand

 What do you want to communicate about your brand?
 If you own a bakery shop, you might opt for something fun and whimsical.
 If you designer, you might want something clean and bold.
 If you are Fortune 500 company, you might use stately yet classic typeface.